siobhanlgorman/favoureats/README.md

 ### Colours

+The following colour palette was used from [Coolors](https://coolors.co/ffffff-008000-f5f5f5-cccccc-3a3a3a):
 ![](documentation/screenshots/colours.png)

 The colours are chosen to convey nature, fresh clean and nutritious: green, pale grey, dark grey, black and white.